-Financial assets are classified, at initial recognition, as subsequently measured at amortized cost, FVTPL and FVOCI.
+Financial assets are classified, at initial recognition, as subsequently measured at amortized cost, fair value through profit or loss (FVTPL) and fair value through other comprehensive income (FVTOCI).

 The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Company's business model for managing them.
 The Company initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
 Trade receivables are measured at the transaction price determined under PFRS 15.